-A total of 3293 patients with a mean age of $68\pm10.6$ years and median follow-up period of 10.28 (range 0.1-40.43) years were included in the analysis.
-Patient characteristics and clinical/pathologic features are shown in Table 1.
+A total of 3293 patients with a mean age of 68±10.6 years and median followup period of 10.28 (range 0.1-40.43) years were included in the analysis.
+Patient characteristics and clinical/pathological features are shown in Table 1.
 BMI and ASA score were significantly higher in Hispanic and AA patients (p<0.001, p=0.003, respectively).
 Smoking incidence was lower in Asian patients (p<0.001).
-Hispanics presented with significantly higher clinical stage and longer time interval from diagnosis to treatment (85.5 versus 75.4 days in Caucasians, p <0.001).
+Hispanics presented with significantly higher clinical stage and longer time interval from diagnosis to treatment (85.5 vs. 75.4 days in Caucasians, p<0.001).

-Perioperative complications and oncologic outcomes of the patients are shown in Table 2.
-90-day complication and readmission rates were significantly higher in Hispanics (41.06%, p<0.001; 18.95%, p=0.001, respectively).
-However, oncologic outcomes including recurrence rate, 3 and 5-year OS, and 3-year RFS were comparable between different racial groups.
+Perioperative complications and oncological outcomes of the patients are shown in Table 2.
+Ninety-day complication and readmission rates were significantly higher in Hispanics (41.06%, p<0.001; 18.95%, p=0.001, respectively).
+However, oncological outcomes, including recurrence rate, three- and five-year OS, and three-year RFS, were comparable between different racial groups.

-In multivariate analysis, age > 65, $CCI \ge 1$ , positive lymph nodes, LVI, heterotopic urinary diversion, neo-adjuvant and adjuvant chemotherapy were independent predictors of survival.
-Furthermore, positive lymph nodes, LVI, heterotopic urinary diversion and neo-adjuvant chemotherapy were independent predictors of recurrence, but race was not (Table 3).
+In multivariate analysis, age >65, CCl ≥1, positive lymph nodes, LVI, heterotopic urinary diversion, neo-adjuvant and adjuvant chemotherapy were independent predictors of survival.
+Furthermore, positive lymph nodes, LVI, heterotopic urinary diversion, and neo-adjuvant chemotherapy were independent predictors of recurrence, but race was not (Table 3).